ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

 {NOTE: }

-* Counters are numeric data variables that can be added to a document.
+* RavenDB's distributed counters, **Counters** for short, are numeric data variables that can be added to documents.
   Use a Counter to count anything that needs counting, like:
    * Sold products
    * Voting results